Interactive demo

 Where you spend your rounds

 Positional heatmap across 8 areas.
-Most time spent in Back control.
+Most time spent in Guard (bottom).

 Trends